dimodi/project-templates/README.md

 ## Usage with the .NET CLI

 1. Create a new empty folder.
-1. Go to that folder in a terminal app.
+1. Go to that folder in a Terminal app.
-1. To create a new Telerik Blazor Server app, execute `dotnet new tbserver -n MyNewAppName`
-1. To create a new Telerik Blazor WebAssembly app, execute `dotnet new tbwasm -n MyNewAppName`
+1. To create a new Telerik Blazor app, use the short name of the template with the `dotnet new` command, for example
+    ```sh
+    dotnet new tbserver6 -n MyNewAppName
+    ```

 ## Extras